 Unique VA Mortgage Features

-The Minnesota VA mortgage has a few distinct features that make it a great option for buying a home.
+Minnesota VA loans have a few distinct features that make it a great option for buying a home.

 No Down Payment Requirement

 Almost every type of mortgage will ask for some type of money to be paid upfront by the buyer in the form of a down payment.
 But not Minnesota VA loans.

 The guidelines for the VA loan expressly state that a qualifying veteran may borrow up to 100% of the home’s asking price, or appraised value, whichever is lower.

 Be aware of no down payment mistakes too, as any of these could derail your Minnesota VA purchase!

 Overall Closing Costs are Cheaper